This article contains affiliate links.

 Aside from this list, I also wrote a neighbourhood guide to Little India you can take with you and which gives you ideas on where to eat and shop as well as what points of interest there are.
 If you prefer a guided tour of Little India, you can book one online here.
 The local tour guide will give you all the inside information of Little India including where all the streets got their names.

 The markets of Little India

-Little india is synonymous with markets.
-There are the more organised type at Tekka, the wet market, the stalls of street vendors in every narrow lane or the permanently crowded, opened 24h Mustafa Center.
+Little India is synonymous with markets.
+There are the more organised type at Tekka Centre, the wet market, the stalls of street vendors in every narrow lane or the permanently crowded, opened 24h Mustafa Center.

-This is also a photographers paradise with explosions of colours and photogenic settings giving way to a host of frames and portraits.
+This is also a photographers paradise with explosions of colors and photogenic settings giving way to a host of frames and portraits.

 Mustafa is a sort of department store where you can find pretty much anything (including some really odd things) from appliances to any sorts of food, clothes, furniture, snow balls, trainers, vegetables and perfumes.
 The place is busy at any time of the day or night, a 24h shopping haven.
 Or nightmare, as you are most likely going to get lost in one of the many buildings and floors.

 You are almost guaranteed a lower price here than anywhere else, that is if you find what you are looking for because the alleys are not organised in a logical manner that would help you locate what you need.